nathan-at-jisc/how-do-i-code/lesson-1/README.md

 a = 13
 console.log(a)
 ```
-we would get an ouput like this:
+we would get an output like this:
 ```unix
 $ node example.js
 10